 How was psychoanalysis created?

-In 1882, an Austrian woman called Bertha Pappenheim – later a well-known social worker, feminist and writer, made a treatment suggestion to her doctor, the eminent Viennese physician, Josef Breuer.
-She asked him if he would agree to simply listen to her while she spoke to him at length about her life and the difficulties that she was experiencing.
-Breuer accepted her request and later discussed this new method of treatment with a close colleague of his, the neurologist and psychopathologist Dr. Sigmund Freud.
+In 1882, an Austrian woman called Bertha Pappenheim – later a well-known social worker, feminist and writer – made a treatment suggestion to her doctor, Josef Breuer.
+Calling it the ‘talking cure’, she asked him if he would agree to simply listen to her while she spoke to him at length about her life and the problems that she was experiencing.
+Breuer accepted her request and later discussed this method of treatment with a close colleague of his, the neurologist and psychopathologist Dr. Sigmund Freud.
 Freud adopted and greatly developed this technique in his own work and all of what later became the talking treatments found their beginning here.
-Freud gave the rest of his life to the practice and theory of psychoanalysis.
+Freud gave the rest of his life to developing the practice and theory of psychoanalysis.
 Forced to flee the Nazi persecution of the Jews, he left Vienna in 1938 to live in London and worked there until his death in 1939.
 Freud’s creation, psychoanalysis, has always held that human suffering finds a unique expression, treatment and transformation through the work of speech in the analytic setting.

-Are analytic sessions always fifty minutes long?
+Are sessions always fifty minutes long?

 How many sessions are there in a week?

-How long will the treatment go on for?
+How long will the treatment go on?

 How much does it cost?
 Is there a fee for the first meeting?